COVID UPDATE 2022 (PLEASE READ)

 Should I tip my artist?

 As with any service, if you are happy with the service provided to you, then yes, tip your artist.
 While it's never required or expected, it's always very much appreciated.
 Keep in mind that the artists work for a percentage, so a tip not only helps offset the cost of what it takes for them to provide a clean and substantial work station for you, but also provides an added and welcomed bonus to their income.
 It makes a difference!
-Should you decide to tip your artist, know that gratuity cannot be added to a credit card transaction--cash is preferred, but each artist also has a Venmo account.
+Should you decide to tip your artist--cash is preferred, but each artist also has a Venmo account.
 If you had a great experience, let your artist know how happy you are with the piece, recommend them to your friends, write a review on your experience, and post photos to social media— everything is appreciated!